garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_AK_03D_Managing_Storage_Spaces_Direct_cluster_tiers.md

    }
    ```

    > **Note:** Wait for the script to complete before you proceed to the next task.
 The script should take about 10 minutes to complete.
+Disregard any errors or warnings.

 1. To generate a text file, you will use to import the list of Storage Spaces Direct clusters into Windows Admin Center, in the console session to the **WSLab-Management** VM, from the **console** pane of the **Administrator: Windows PowerShell ISE** window, run the following command: